-Sannat did his graduation in business management and real estate and has worked with JLL before he started ‘Sindhful’ – a platter of Sindhi cuisines.
-He derived his inspiration from his mother and learnt that Sindhi food is scarcely available and that only a few dishes were sold at limited places.
+Sannat Ahuja did his graduation in business management and real estate and has worked with JLL before he started ‘Sindhful’ – a platter of Sindhi cuisines.
+He derived his inspiration from his mother and learned that Sindhi food is scarcely available and that only a few dishes were sold at limited places.

 Sindhful has now opened their restaurant ‘Juss’ where anyone can walk in to experience Sindhi delight.
 Learn what Sannat has to say about Sindhful in a conversation with Team Storiyaan.